CallumDennisIE/mobile-physio/README.md

 ***
 ### About Page:
 This page is intended as a landing page for users.
-It provides infomration about the Mobile Physiocompany and the services they provide.
+It provides infomration about the Mobile Physio company and the services they provide.
 A large hero image shows the user a physiotherpaist working on a patient, allowing them to understand the service provided.

 <details>